SeregPie/THREE.TextTexture/README.md

 `.textAlign = 'center'`

-A string for the horizontal alignment of text.
+A string for the horizontal alignment of the text lines.
 Possible values are `'center'`, `'left'` and `'right'`.

 Changing the value will redraw the canvas, if `autoRedraw` is `true`.